syntasso/kratix/demo/README.md

 ### Prepare environment for demo

 #### Requires internet

 - For installing the Slack secret
   - `lpass login`
   - `export LPASS_SLACK_URL=$(lpass show 6120120669854427362 --password)`
 - For getting the right version of Kratix
   - `gco main`
   - `git pull -r`
-- For speeding up the demo by downloading and loading all images locally
+- For speeding things up by downloading and loading all images locally
-  - `./scripts/generate-demo-image-list.sh`
+  - `./scripts/generate-demo-image-list.sh`<br>
+    Takes a long time because it needs to set up and install Kratix. <br>
+    Only required when there is a change _to the demo_ (not other parts of Kratix).
-  - `./scripts/fetch-demo-images`
+  - `./scripts/fetch-demo-images`<br>

-#### Can run without internet
+    Will only fetch and put _new_ versions in the `cached_images` dir.<br>
+    If you've run it before, it shouldn't take too long.
-- For installing Kratix
+- For installing Kratix after images are saved locally
   - `./scripts/setup`
 - For automatically opening the browser when everything is ready
   - Open new (hidden) terminal tab
   - `./scripts/wait-and-open-browser-when-app-ready`<br>
-  ⚠️&nbsp;&nbsp;Showing the app in the browser *does* require internet for the DNS to work
+    ⚠️&nbsp;&nbsp;Showing the app in the browser _does_ require internet for the DNS to work
 - For starting in the right directory
   - `cd app-as-a-service/`

 ## Run the demo

+- `./scripts/auto-demo/auto-demo.sh` automates the steps below.

 ### Install the Promise